School

 Parental Involvement

-We believe strongly in home-school partnership which is clearly expressed in our Home-School Agreement, published in Pupil Planners.
+We believe strongly in home-school partnership which is clearly expressed in our Home-School Agreement, published annually in Pupil Planners.
 The door is always open and parental opinions and concerns will always be given our full attention.
 Our Parent Teacher Association contributes to the success of the school through parental events and the provision of additional resources.

 Other Publications